CeVIO-User-Guide-Unofficial/cevio-ai-en/docs/songtrack/songtrack.md

 ## Key Signature Setting

+Setting a key signature that matches the song will get a better song.

 Select the selection tool or the draw tool from the edit tool and double-click on the key signature to change key.

 If you want to change the key in the middle of a song, select the draw tool and double-click on the key row at the position where you want to change the key to place the new key.